-The Ivan Dougherty Gallery
+Ivan Dougherty Gallery

-The Ivan Dougherty Gallery was established in 1977 by the Alexander Mackie College of Advanced Education at 200 Cumberland Street, The Rocks and was named after Major General Sir Ivan Dougherty, Chairman of the first College Council.
+The Ivan Dougherty Gallery was established in 1977 by the Alexander Mackie College of Advanced Education at 200 Cumberland Street, The Rocks and was named after Major

+General Sir Ivan Dougherty, Chairman of the first College

-When funds were made available to refurbish the Albion Avenue Public School built in 1894, part of the ground floor was developed as the Ivan Dougherty Gallery's new premises.
+When funds were made available to refurbish the Albion Avenue Public School built in Paddington in 1894, part of the ground floor was developed as the Ivan Dougherty Gallery's new premises.
 These were opened on 16 June 1981.
-In 1991 the Gallery celebrated its 10th anniversary in Paddington.

 The purpose of the Gallery is to provide an educational and cultural resource for the students and staff of the College of Fine Arts, The University of New South Wales and the general public.
-The Gallery mounts ten to twelve group or thematic exhibitions per year of Australian and International contemporary art, occasionally with an historical component incorporating all media and disciplines: painting, sculpture, printmaking, drawing, design, installation, photography, video and time based art.
+The Gallery mounts around ten to twelve group or thematic exhibitions per year of Australian and International contemporary art, occasionally with an historical component incorporating all media and disciplines: painting, sculpture, printmaking, drawing, design, installation, photography, video, computer, performance and time based art.

-A forum is organized in conjunction with each exhibition, which facilitates an exchange of ideas between artists, theoreticians, curators and students.
+A forum is organised in conjunction with each exhibition, which facilitates an exchange of ideas between artists, theoreticians, curators and students.
 In addition, floor talks on the exhibitions are staged in the Gallery for the benefit of students and the wider community.